sefunmi4/ethos/docs/quest-map.md

 Tab labels reflect the selected type: selecting **file** shows a *File* tab, **folder** shows a *Folder* tab, and **planner** displays a *Planner* tab.

+File tasks display the latest Git diff and an inline file editor.
+Planner nodes render their child tasks as a checklist so progress can be tracked when exporting the repo or downloading a specific file.